BookOps-CAT/cat-tickets/README.md

 + resolved_by

 Save .csv files in `\src_data` directory.
 This data in raw form should not be made public.
+If possible merge with archived, historical data starting in 2013.

 ## Sampling guidelines
 Some of the questions may require sampling and evaluation of tickets.